Munich-AI-Nexus/production-readiness-blueprint/README.md

 # Production Readiness Blueprint

+**appliedAI Developers Meetup - The Munich AI Nexus**

 A practitioner-led, open-source **playbook for building production-grade AI systems**.
-Created and maintained by the [Munich AI Nexus](https://github.com/munich-ai-nexus),
+Created and maintained by the [appliedAI Developers Meetup - Munich AI Nexus](https://github.com/munich-ai-nexus),
 a community of architects, engineers, and researchers solving **real-world AI challenges**.

 It is built on the **Cognitive Agent Architecture (CAA)** — a reference model for designing production-grade AI systems.